 In this lab exercise, you will be modifying an existing ARM template to add the Windows Azure Diagnostics feature.
 Windows Azure Diagnostics will be used to gather diagnostic information from the virtual machine and that information will be sent to an Azure Storage table.

-Open Visual Studio as an Administrator and select File | Open | Project/Solution and browse to C:\AzureIaaSWS\M3 - Azure Storage\Labs\Exercise1\Begin\DeployStorage and select the DeployStorage.sln file.
+Open Visual Studio as an Administrator and select File | Open | Project/Solution and browse to C:\AzureIaaSWS\M3 - Azure Storage\Labs\Exercise1\Begin\DeployStorage.

+Select the DeployStorage.sln file and click Open.

-The pre-existing template has everything it needs for a deployment ‘without’ diagnostics, however you will want to gather diagnostics from the virtual machine.
+The pre-existing template has everything it needs for a deployment ‘without’ diagnostics; however, you will want to gather diagnostics from the virtual machine.

 From within Solution Explorer, click on the WindowsVirtualMachine.json file which should open the JSON outline editor on the left-hand side of your Visual Studio window.
 If the JSON Outline editor does not appear, select the View | Other Windows | JSON Outline menu.

 Right-click on the resources treeview item and select Add New Resource.

-Scroll down in the resource window and select the Microsoft Azure Diagnostics Extension.
+Scroll down in the Add Resource window and:

+Select the Microsoft Azure Diagnostics Extension.

 Enter a name (the name is up to you) in the Name field and leave the other settings as they are.
 Since you only have one VM being created and one storage account, the diagnostics will be placed in the single storage account.

-Select the Add button.
+Click the Add button.

 If you now look in the JSON Outline window in the variables section, you will see 1 new variable that is added for you.
 This variable is used to handle communication with the diagnostics framework.
 You do not need to fill in a value for this variable.